 If you’re a machine learning beginner, you might think “complex models can represent a real world more accurately” or “a lot of training makes models better and better”.
 But there exist several harmful aspects for these ideas.

 Here I describe how these ideas badly affect your model from the point of view of mathematical consideration.
 For building your intuitions, here I won’t use difficult mathematical representations, but explain with a lot of visualization as possible.

-First we see some simple overfitting examples for traditional statistical regression, and in the latter part we discuss about the case of neural network.
+First we see the primitive overfitting examples with traditional statistical regression, and in the latter part we discuss about the case of neural network.

-The following R script is my regression by linear model for above dataset (sampledat).
+The following R script is a regression example for above dataset (sampledat).

-To fit precisely in the given data, here we use the formula by
+To fit precisely in the given data, here we use a linear model with the formula by

 poly() function as follows.
-If the result is , then you think might be zero.
-You might think “the larger, the better”.
+If the result is , then you might think would be zero.
+You might think “the more, the merrier”.

 fit <- lm( y ~ poly(x1, 10, raw = TRUE), data = sampledat)

 But this idea makes the result getting worse.

 Here I show you the result for this regression analysis.